 Togarmah was a descendant of Noah through Japheth then Gomer (Gen.10:1-3).
 He is know to Assyrian records as Tilgarimmu (TLGRM).
 The inserted “L” is not uncommon and, more than likely, was silent.
 Tilgarimmu was a city state in Eastern Anatolia (Asia Minor, modern Turkey), more specifically, as Ryrie states, “the southeastern part of Turkey near the Syrian border.”
 This identification is generally acknowledged by all.

 … GMR is well known to the ancient world as Gimarrai (GMR) of north central Asia Minor (Cappadocia).
 These people are also known as the Cimmerians (KMR, note the change in gutturals from “G” to “C”).
 This seems to be the simplest, most obvious interpretation.

 Turkey is no small or weak country.
 A population of 75 million supports the second largest standing military force in NATO, of 500,000.
-Turkey joined the NATO alliance in 1952, after years of secularisation beginning with Kamal Ataturk in the early part of last century.
-More recently, there has been an Islamist tendency of Turkey’s governments.
-In the decade up to 2008, Turkey had the most judgements of human rights violations than any other member state of the Council of Europe.
-The current government has instituted significant restrictions to press freedoms, and for the last two consecutive years more journalists have been imprisoned in Turkey than anywhere else in the world.
+Turkey joined the NATO alliance in 1952 after years of secularisation beginning with Kamal Ataturk in the early part of last century.
+More recently, Turkish governance has shown Islamist tendencies.
+In the decade up to 2008, for instance, Turkey had the most judgements of human rights violations than any other member state of the Council of Europe.
+The Erdogan-led government instituted significant restrictions to press freedoms, and for the last two consecutive years (2016 and 2017) more journalists have been imprisoned in Turkey than anywhere else in the world.